Thousands cross Mexico’s southern border despite new efforts

 Among the most vexing issues for the Biden administration, as it was for Trump in 2019 and President Barack Obama in 2014, is the sheer number of unaccompanied children arriving at the U.S. border.

-According to statistics published by U.S. Customs and Border Protection, authorities encountered 9,457 children without a parent in February, a 61% increase from January.
+According to statistics from U.S. Customs and Border Protection, authorities encountered 9,457 children without a parent in February, a 61% increase from January.

 About 100 miles up the road from Frontera Corozal, 16-year-old Evinson rested at a migrant shelter in Tenosique.
 He had walked for two days through jungle-covered hills to get around the official crossing at El Ceibo.

-The tall, lanky Honduran teen said he was trying to reach a cousin in New York.
+The lanky Honduran teen said he was trying to reach a cousin in New York.
 Someone at the Texas-Mexico border awaited him to help make that reunion possible, he said.

 “I came because the gangsters chased me out, because they extort people and they gave me 48 hours to leave,” Evinson said, asking to not use his surname because he feared for his safety.